flatiron-school/ds-env/README.md

 ### Words of caution

 Due to the dynamic nature of updates to not only PCs and Macs but also to `conda` and the packages/libraries themselves, the .yml files will inevitably need to be updated.
+Additionally, there will be the inevitable idiosyncrasies between different machines.